eddthebedd/BC-TA-System-App/README.md

-# TA Buzz
+# BC TA System

-TA Buzz is a TA-Professor matching made for Boston College to streamline to process of matching student TAs with Professors.
+BC TA System is a TA-Professor matching made for Boston College to streamline to process of matching student TAs with Professors.
 Here is most of the source code.

 ## Installation
 ```bash